ssharoff/ssharoff.github.io/README.md

 The most convenient access to the list of my publications is via [Google Scholar](https://scholar.google.com/citations?user=qcnf4QsAAAAJ&view_op=list_works&sortby=pubdate).
-The list of my available publications is also available from [this page](./publications/).
+The list of my publications is also available from [this page](./publications/).

 See my formal [CV](cv-formal.pdf) as well as my [academic